Vadskye/Rise/docs/pure_damage_dice.md

 ### If Hit With Two Weapons

 60% hit rate, so 36% chance of hitting with both weapons.
 About the same as "must beat two defenses", given the limitations.

+# Area Strikes

+From spells, we know the expected baseline damage at each rank:

+* area tier 1, damage rank X
+  * R1: dr1, so 3.5/5.6
+  * R2: dr2, so 5/8
+  * R3: dr3, so 7/11
+  * R4: dr4, so 10/16
+  * R5: dr5, so 14/22
+  * R6: dr6, so 20/32
+  * R7: dr7, so 28/45
+* area tier tX/2, damage rank X-1
+  * R1: at1, dr1, so 3.5/5.6
+  * R2: at1, dr2, so 5/8
+  * R3: at1, dr3, so 7/11
+  * R4: at2, dr3, so 8/13
+  * R5: at2, dr4, so 11.5/17.5
+  * R6: at3, dr5, so 16/26
+  * R7: at3, dr6, so 22.5/36
+* area tier X, damage rank X-2
+  * R1: at1, dr1, so 3.5/5.6
+  * R2: at2, dr1, so 4/7
+  * R3: at3, dr1, so 5/8
+  * R4: at4, dr2, so 7/10
+  * R5: at5, dr3, so 10/15
+  * R6: at6, dr4, so 13/20
+  * R7: at7, dr5, so 18/30

+Strikes have different expectations, though.
+Converting a melee strike into a small cone is a damage upgrade, since it adds half damage on a miss.
+Converting a Med range spell to a small cone significantly reduces its range, so full damage is reasonable.
+The melee vs range damage differential with strikes is handled through different base weapon damage, rather than through maneuvers, so you can't just give a tier 1 area as a strike-based maneuver for melee attacks.
+Instead, give melee attacks a damage rank target that is one lower, as if they were using a larger area scaling than they actually are.

+This suggests expected modifiers for *ranged* strike-based attacks:
+* at1, full damage
+  * R1: +0a
+  * R3: +2a
+  * R5: double weapon damage
+  * R7: triple weapon damage
+* atX/2, drX-1
+  * R5 - 6/9 vs 12/18
+    * at2, +4a
+    * at2, -1a, double weapon damage
+    * at2, -1a, d6 per 4p extra damage (12/20 damage)
+  * R7 - 8/13 vs 23/36
+    * at3, +2a, double weapon damage
+    * at3, -1a, triple weapon damage
+    * at3, d6 per 3p extra damage (19/33 damage)
+* atX, drX-2
+  * R3: at3, +0a
+  * R5
+    * at5, +3a
+    * at5, -2a, double weapon damage?
+  * R7 - 8/13 vs 18/30
+    * at7, +1a, double weapon damage
+    * at7, d6 per 4p extra damage (/28 damage)
+    * at5, d6 per 3p extra damage (/33 damage)

+And for *melee* strike-based attacks:
+* at1, drX-1
+  * R1: -1a
+  * R3: +2a
+  * R5:
+    * +4a
+    * -1a, double weapon damage
+    * -1a, d6 per 4p extra damage
+  * R7:
+    * +2a, double weapon damage
+    * -1a, triple weapon damage
+    * d6 per 3p extra damage
+* atX/2, drX-2
+  * R5:
+    * at2, +3a
+    * at2, -2a, double weapon damage?
+  * R7
+    * at3, +1a, double weapon damage
+    * at3, d6 per 4p extra damage